dm999/powerslideremake/readme.md

 ### Run ###
 To run builded project you need to support original game assets (packed files - pf).
 Game assets can be taken from original CD or bought at [GOG](https://www.gog.com/game/powerslide).
-You need to have: data.pf, gameshell.pf, store.pf.
+You need to have: data.pf, gameshell.pf, store.pf (patch.pf is optional).
 Place them in the folder with builded application.
 For android version you need to store pf files in <powerslide> folder of External Storage Directory (where DCIM located) of smartphone.

 ### License ###